SharanSMenon/SharanSMenon/README.md

 - [Programming Datascience, and Others](https://www.youtube.com/c/ProgrammingDatascienceandOthers) - My YouTube channel where I post videos about Artificial Intelligence and other related topics
 - [AI Paper Implementations](https://github.com/SharanSMenon/ai-paper-implementations) - This repository contains various implementations of papers, with human readable code.
 - [Atari Breakout on Bare Metal](https://github.com/SharanSMenon/bare-metal-breakout) - An implementation of Atari Breakout on bare metal (no operating system).
 Runs on 64 bit Raspberry Pi devices.
-- [An Online code editor](https://smart-code-editor-sharansajivmenon.vercel.app/) - An online code editor built with WebAssembly.
+- [Smart Code editor](https://smart-code-editor-sharansajivmenon.vercel.app/) - An online code editor built with WebAssembly.
 It can edit and run Python and C/C++ code.
 Runs completely in the browser.

 ## Tutorials